ivanrod/polobx/docs/use-behavior.md

 ## State Observers

-You can listen to state changes in your component using state obserbers too.
+You can listen to state changes in your component using state observers too.
 Define a `stateObservers` field in your component with a list of observers of your state:

 ```html